-After nearly two years in quarantine, we will feature our first live production for teens with an incredible world premiere adaptation of Eve L. Ewing’s 1919, which tells the story of the killing of 17-year-old Eugene Williams in treacherous waters off the segregated 1919 Lake Michigan shoreline.
-The next eight days and their aftermath constitute an under-told episode of the city’s history.
-Adapted from Ewing’s poems, Brooks’s play is a bold, lyrical exploration of Black Chicagoans’ resistance, fortitude and endurance: past, present and future.
+Steppenwolf for Young Adults (SYA) proudly presents the world premiere adaptation of Eve L. Ewing's 1919, which tells the story of the killing of 17-year-old Eugene Williams in treacherous waters off the segregated 1919 Lake Michigan shoreline.
+The next eight days and their aftermath constitute an under-told episode of the city's history.
+Adapted from Ewing's poems, J. Nicole Brooks's play is a bold, lyrical exploration of Black Chicagoans' resistance, fortitude, and endurance: past, present, and future.

 Parents and guardians, please be advised, the play speaks about the following:

 - Racial trauma